 Concerning the storage of imaging data, both the X Typ 113 and the E-PL9 write their files to SDXC cards.
 The E-PL9 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the X Typ 113 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Olympus PEN E-PL9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X Typ 113 does not offer wifi capability.
+In contrast, the X Typ 113 does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica X Typ 113 and the Olympus E-PL9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.